Electronic Dispatch and Logging – EDL

 • Receipt of ancillary service parameters such as frequency response or for warming contracts.

-• Receipt of emergency instructions from NGE.
+• Receipt of emergency instructions from NESO.

 For larger participants, a fixed MPLS line (and ISDN2 backup line) is required for EDL.
-The EDL circuit is the responsibility of NGE and significant lead times of over six months are to be expected for its installation (by Vodafone).
+The EDL circuit is the responsibility of NESO and significant lead times of over six months are to be expected for its installation (by Vodafone).
 Enegen provides a hosted service for EDL with its’ Genstar4 software which includes pre-installed EDL and EDT lines.

-NGE also specify backup control telephony requirements (Green Phone protocol) in the event of a communication failure.
+NESO also specify backup control telephony requirements (Green Phone protocol) in the event of a communication failure.

 Wider Access

-As part of NGE’s Wider Access initiative, EDL communications are now supported via API for participants with a single site less than 100MW or a portfolio less than 300MW.
+As part of NESO’s Wider Access initiative, EDL communications are now supported via API for participants with a single site less than 100MW or a portfolio less than 300MW.
 Above these thresholds requires fixed line EDL communications.

 Control telephony for Wider Access participants is also simplified to a dedicated speed dial from the participants control room.
 Genstar4 provides support for Wider Access APIs.